 The pressures of running a business and raising a daughter meant than Jeannette and I have simply not had enough time to blog about to our passion.
 Fortunately the year is winding down and we can once again turn to matters whisky!
 We have collected quite a bit of material and have lots to post in the coming weeks.
 We decided to taste a whisky that is presented in arguably one of the most beautiful boxes around.
 Today we taste the Glenfiddich Age of Discovery 19 year old Madeira cask finish.

-Quite a mouthful of a name but as it’s a Glenfiddich, we were looking forward to tasting.
-The Glenfiddich distillery is one of our favourite distilleries and produces a large range of expressions.
+Quite a mouthful of a name but as it’s a Glenfiddich, I am looking forward to tasting.
+The Glenfiddich distillery is one of my favourite distilleries and produces a large range of expressions.
 Located in Dufftown in the Speyside region of Scotland, the distillery was founded in 1886.

 During whisky’s dark days of the 1960’s & 70’s when so many distilleries fell silent or were sold off, Glenfiddich survived.
 They did this by introducing advertising, innovation’s such as packaging in tubes and entering the duty free market.
 As a result Glenfiddich remains one of the few distilleries still in family hands and not owned by a large conglomerate.